splunk/public-o11y-docs/admin/apm-billing-usage/analyze-apm-billing-usage.rst

 You can also use the Subscription Usage page to get detailed reports for each usage period.
 For more information, see :ref:`view-apm-billing-reports`.

-To view your organization's APM subscription usage, go to :guilabel:`Organization Settings > Subscription Usage` and select the :guilabel:`APM` tab.
+To view your organization's APM subscription usage, go to :guilabel:`Data Configuration > Subscription Usage` and select the :guilabel:`APM` tab.

 How APM calculates usage